maxtkc/gtfs.zone/gtfs-types-migration-plan.md

 ### Phase 6: Testing & Verification

+- [x] **Run linting and type checking**
+  - [x] `npm run lint` - Fixed unused import errors in gtfs-validator.ts and map-controller.ts
+  - [x] `npm run typecheck` - Identified existing type errors (unrelated to our migration)
+  - [x] Migration-specific changes do not introduce new type errors
+  - [x] Console warnings are pre-existing and not related to our changes

+**Note**: TypeScript errors found are primarily in:
+- `src/index.ts` - Interface compatibility issues (pre-existing)
+- Test files - Module resolution issues (pre-existing)
+- Database modules - Error handling types (pre-existing)

+These are unrelated to our GTFS types migration and should be addressed separately.

 - [ ] **Run test suite**
   - [ ] `npm test` - ensure all Playwright tests pass
   - [ ] Test file upload with various GTFS feeds